 Finally, as use of cotton in garments has slowed, use of polyester has jumped.
 Polyester has its origins in both natural and synthetic (think ‘oil and gas’) sources.
 Experts estimate that 98 percent of future fabrics will be synthetic and 95 percent of those synthetics will be polyester.
 As demand for clothing increases, demand for synthetic polyester fabric will increase and that brings with it all the environmental issues associated with oil and gas.

 Thrifting Creates More Thoughtful Consumption

-According to the EPA Office of Solid Waste, Americans throw away about 68 pounds of clothing per person every year, making up about 4 percent of municipal solid waste.
+According to the EPA Office of Solid Waste, Americans threw away about 65 pounds of clothing per person in 2015.
 That adds up to about 16 million tons of clothing and textiles every year.

 Shopping at thrift shops can help consumers make more thoughtful purchases.
 They can ask themselves, “Will I actually wear this?
 Will it go out of style?
 Do I truly need it?”

 The average American consumer spends $1,000 to $2,000 each year on clothing, but wears only about twenty percent of what’s in their closet.
 While thrifting generally takes more time and consideration, it saves money, as long as people don’t “bargain overload” and don’t buy unnecessary pieces.